 Registered Nurse - $63,170

+The shortage of registered nurses means unprecedented opportunities and rising salaries.
 Registered nurses are on the frontlines of medical care, examining and treating patients.

 Prospective nurses have several options: a two-year associate's degree, a three-year applied nursing diploma, or the four-year Bachelor of Science in Nursing (BSN).
 All culminate in a national licensing exam.

 • People skills and compassion are crucial for this rewarding career.